joeedhorton/epr-packaging-style-guide/app/posts/reference-table.md

+---
+layout: home
+title: "Internal and user-facing language - reference tables"
+description: "Showing user-facing versions of EPR terms next to internal and policy language.
+Also includes data codes."
+eleventyComputed:
+  eleventyNavigation:
+    key: home
+    title: "{{ Internal and user-facing language - reference tables }}"
+---

 # Internal and user-facing language - reference tables

-A reference of user-friendly versions of EPR terms, next to the internal and policy language.
+A reference of user-facing versions of EPR terms, next to the internal and policy language.

 It also includes the codes that go into data upload spreadsheets.